aleszamp98/ProMeteo/docs/source/pages/despiking.rst

 Despiking
 =========

-Data spikes can be caused by random electronic spikes in the monitoring or recording systems, as might occur during precipitation when water collects on the transducers of sonic anemometers.
+Data spikes can be caused by random electronic noise in the monitoring or recording systems, as might occur during precipitation when water collects on the transducers of sonic anemometers.
 These spikes are unwanted outliers that can strongly affect the computation of averages and derived fluxes, and should therefore be removed.
 Unlike clearly non-physical outliers,